fabianmartins/alienattack.workshop/README.md

 *On demand* is done by running `npm run build` from inside the cdk folder at each time you change a .ts (typescript) file.
 This is not very operational, so we will stick to *continuous compiling*.

-*Contiuous compiling*, the recommended approach, means that the environment will be compiled at every file change, so you can check possible errors right away.
+*Continuous compiling*, the recommended approach, means that the environment will be automatically compiled at every file change, so you can check possible errors right away.

 One way of configuring continuous compiling is by having 2 terminals open.
 One you will be using to issue commands.
 The other one, you will be using to monitor the progress of the development and corresponding compilation.